 An allied health career can provide the satisfaction of helping others regain and maintain their health and wellbeing, often without the years of schooling required for nurses and doctors.
 People who work in these careers are often the unsung heroes of the medical field, working behind the scenes or in supporting roles to enhance and advance the treatment offered by the doctors and nurses.

 Blood bank technicians

-MedCert's new program, Professionalism in Allied Health, does not teach the specialized skills required for your allied health career choice.
+MedCert's new course, Professionalism in Allied Health, does not teach the specialized skills required for your allied health career choice.
 Instead, this course focuses on soft skills and quality standards that can improve your interactions with patients and ensure you're taken seriously in your role.

 This single course is a requirement for those pursuing careers in allied health.
-Students will reenact real-world scenarios to hone their skills and get a feel for the real-life of the workplace.
+Students will reenact real-world scenarios to hone their skills and get a feel for the real life of the workplace.

 Some of the topics covered in this class include:

 Awareness of cultural and racial bias and how to combat it